vdaas/vald/docs/guides/configurations.md

     tag: v0.0.33
 ```

-or you can use older image only for agent,
+or you can use the older image only for agent,

 ```yaml
 agent: